pablocru/hello-c/src/03-find-largest-number/statement.md

-# Exercise 3: Find the Largest Number in an Array
+# Find the Largest Number in an Array

 Write a C program that finds and prints the largest number in a given array of integers.
 The program should: